lcelisse/lcelisse/README.md

 <p>

-╰┈➤ My name is Lillyann Hidalgo and I'm currently learning GraphQL
+╰┈➤ My name is Lillyann Hidalgo and I'm currently learning GraphQL and making changes to my projects as well as working on a new project.

 ╰┈➤ During my free time I love to play video games, watch anime, spend time with family and my cat Teemo, and coding.